joegaudet/sproutcore-wysiwyg/README.md

 	});
 	SC.WYSIWYGCommandFactory.registerCommand(MyApp.MyCommand);

-Once it is registered with the command factory, you can simply add it to the command list when using the WYSIWYGView.
+Once it is registered with the command factory, you can simply add it to the command list in the WYSIWYGView.

 	MYApp.MyView = SC.View.extend({
 		childViews: ['editor'],